OISF/suricata/doc/userguide/output/eve/eve-json-output.rst

     - stats:
         # Don't log stats counters that are zero.
 Default: true
-        #zero-valued-counters: false    # False will NOT log stats counters: 0
+        #null-values: false    # False will NOT log stats counters: 0

 Date modifiers in filename
 ~~~~~~~~~~~~~~~~~~~~~~~~~~